The First Principle of Lean Management: Eliminate Waste

 Eliminate waste

 When observing the seven principles of Lean software development, we can see their goal is to help us keep agility and flexibility.
-At the same time, we should also be capable and ready to implement the right decisions and not limit ourselves with strict and long-term plans.
+At the same time, we should also be capable and ready to implement the right decisions and not limit ourselves to strict and long-term plans.
 Case in point, imagine being bound by an annual strategy adopted in January 2020.
-Agile lets us adapt quickly to both disasters such as a pandemic and smaller shifts in the environment.
+Agile lets us adapt quickly to both disasters such as a pandemic and smaller shifts in the environment with no delays.

 • Eliminate waste